 Ecstasy and Marijuana

-While some may view Ecstasy as along the same lines as marijuana, prosecutors will often aggressively prosecute these cases.
+While some may view Ecstasy along the same lines as marijuana, prosecutors will often aggressively prosecute these cases.
 Jail time and fines are usually on the table.
-Depending on the amount of Ecstasy a more serious charge for sale and trafficking is possible.
+Depending on the amount of Ecstasy, a more serious charge for sale and trafficking is possible.

 Ruse Drug Checkpoint